-Baton Rouge police arrest alleged bank robber after Denham Springs heist
+Baton Rouge police arrest alleged bank robber tied to multiple heists

 Latest Weather Blog

-Baton Rouge police arrest alleged bank robber after Denham Springs heist
+Baton Rouge police arrest alleged bank robber tied to multiple heists

 DENHAM SPRINGS - A suspected bank robber was caught in East Baton Rouge within hours of a robbery in another parish.

-Police said the Pelican State Credit Union in Denham Springs was hit Monday morning.
+Police said the Pelican State Credit Union in Denham Springs was targeted Monday morning.
 Staff set off a silent panic alarm, which called police to the scene.

 Investigators said a man, identified as Shawn Debourbon, entered the building with a gun and demanded the bank tellers give him money.
 He fled the business before officers arrived but was captured by BRPD a short while later.

+BRPD believes Debourbon also carried out a robbery at a bank on S Sherwood Forest Boulevard earlier this month.

-Debourbon was booked into the East Baton Rouge Parish Prison and will be turned over to authorities in Livingston Parish.
+Debourbon was booked in East Baton Rouge Parish and will be turned over to authorities in Livingston Parish to face additional charges there.

 More News